 Now new research suggests that there's an additional way that the best fitness trackers can help us track and understand our health - claiming that they could help detect signs of so-called 'long Covid'.

-Conducted by researchers at Scripps Research Translational Institute in California, the study looked at data from some 38,000 fitness wearable users over a 10 month period.
+Conducted by researchers at Scripps Research Translational Institute in California (opens in new tab), the study (opens in new tab) looked at data from some 38,000 fitness wearable users over a 10 month period.

 Participants used the MyDataHelps (opens in new tab) research app to sync their data from either their Fitbit, Apple Watch or other fitness watch.
 To make sure the results were accurate they also input any symptoms of illness and reported any Covid-19 test results.